earthly/website/blog/_posts/2021-09-27-hacktoberfest-2021.md

 We're excited to announce that Earthly is participating in Hacktoberfest this October [again](/2020-09-30-hacktoberfest-2020).

-Last year's we saw lots of great contributions from the community and sent out a bunch of earthly stickers to participants.
+Last year we saw lots of great contributions from the community and sent out a bunch of Earthly stickers to participants.

 ## What Is It?